oVirt/ovirt-site/source/api/backup-restore-api-integration.html.md

         (with Content-Type:application/xml header)
 `  `[`http://SERVER:PORT/api/vms/GUID/disks/`](http://SERVER:PORT/api/vms/GUID/disks/)

-When creating a disk you will have to pass the the disk id and the snapshot id such as the following example:
+When attaching the disk snapshot you will have to pass the the disk id and the snapshot id such as the following example:

 ` `<disk id="xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx">
 `   `<snapshot id="xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"/>